 This earworm has taken up permanent residence in my head - “I am yellow today… I shine my light out like the sun…” If you live in Canada, you may recognize that lyric from this year’s tourism commercial for Newfoundland and Labrador (NL).
 I invite you to pause and enjoy the “Crayons” video.

 I am not intending to discourage anyone from visiting “The Rock” – have been there several times and love it – and the talent, culture and food.
-Go, go! but choose your wardrobe thoughtfully.
+Go, go, go! but choose your wardrobe thoughtfully.
 My last visit was in the month of May and it was freezing!
 Mind you, what they say about maritime climates is true – “If you don’t like the weather, wait five minutes”.
 There was in fact a day when the sun came out and the temperature went to double digits – the locals whipped out their flip flops for those few exhilarating hours.
 Once on a July holiday, way up on the Great Northern Peninsula there was still snow on the shady side of the road!
 (Yes, a summer snowball fight ensued.)

 Most people get to NL by plane or ferry.
 We always chose the ferry.
 North Sydney, NS to Port aux Basques - a 5-7 hour ferry ride that we took overnight.
 Not “wasting” a day on the crossing seemed like a good idea at the time, but it meant staying up late to board the ferry and arriving at the crack of dawn, then driving in a sleep deprived daze to Corner Brook for breakfast.
 The ferry to St. John’s takes 14-16 hours and once on land, it’s another 1.5 hour drive to St. John’s.
 The drive time from Port aux Basques to St. John’s is at least 9 hours and that explains why we never, as a family, visited that city.
 When traveling by car, the long journey to and from the capital of The Rock never seemed to be a good match to the allocated holiday schedule.
 Noteworthy - one should heed the warnings of NL-ers about driving after dusk.
 Moose accidents are still a huge issue.
 The provincial government even offers a Moose Advisory.

-On our first visit, driving had additional limitations.
+On our first visit, in the 1970s, driving had additional limitations.
 Wanting to travel up the Great Northern Peninsula to see St. Anthony’s and L’Anse aux Meadows, we were warned by locals that our car would not withstand the long drive on the gravel road.
 Years later, on that same (now paved) road, I formed one of my fondest memories.
 It was my turn to drive, and music from Mark Knopfler’s Local Hero soundtrack was playing.
 (Click for musical interlude.)
 Windswept shrubs seemingly growing sideways separated us from the sea on my left - still the Gulf of St. Lawrence - and the yellow sun was shining!!